Caregiver Action Network

 Neurological

 Caring for someone with a neurological condition can be challenging as symptoms may change unpredictably, affecting movement, communication, and behavior in ways that require constant adaptation and patience.
-Finding reliable resources can help.
+These resources can help.

 Care Connections: The Plug-in to Care Webinar Series